Wildlife Medicine Symposium

 About the May Wildlife Rehabilitation Center

-Under the guidance of Director Nina Fischesser and veterinarian Dr. Amber McNamara, students simultaneously contribute to the success of the rehabilitation program while engaging in a one-of-a-kind, hands-on learning experience.
+Under the guidance of Director Nina Fischesser and veterinarians Dr. Sam Young and Dr. Miranda Torkelson, students simultaneously contribute to the success of the rehabilitation program while engaging in a one-of-a-kind, hands-on learning experience.
 Open 365 days per year, students comprise a large portion of the rehabilitative operations at the Center.

 Spend the Weekend